You might have heard the saying, ‘It’s not about the gear but the photographer behind it.’

-This statement is in many ways correct but there’s no secret that professional photographers rely on having the best possible equipment.
+This statement is, in many ways, correct, but it is no secret that professional photographers rely on having the best possible equipment.
 The hard truth is that some techniques aren’t possible without specific equipment.
 At least not if you want to maintain a high quality in your images.

 In this article, we’ll take a closer look at the essential equipment for landscape photography along with some recommendations to the specific brands and models.